Stennes revolt: First ransack

 Stennes decided that action was needed to make a statement.
-Accordingly, on 30 August 1930, the Berlin SA refused to provide protection for Goebbels at his Sportpalast speech, and instead held a parade in Wittenbergplatz.
-Goebbels turned to the Schutzstaffel (SS), who provided the necessary security for the speech and then assigned to protect the office of the Berlin Gau on Hedemannstrasse.
+On 30 August 1930, the Berlin SA refused to provide protection for Goebbels at his Sportpalast speech, and instead held a parade in Wittenbergplatz.
+Goebbels turned to the Schutzstaffel (SS), who provided the necessary security for the speech and then protected the office of the Berlin Gau on Hedemannstrasse.
 The SA then stormed the Gau office, injuring the SS men and wrecking the premises.

-Goebbels was shocked at the extent of the damage done and notified Hitler, who left the Wagner Festival in Bayreuth and flew immediately to Berlin.
+Goebbels was shocked at the extent of the damage and notified Hitler, who left the Wagner Festival in Bayreuth immediately and flew to Berlin.
 Hitler talked to Stennes and groups of SA the next day, urging them to follow his leadership.
 He redefined the issue in different and simpler terms: Was the SA entirely loyal to Hitler under the Führerprinzip, or not?
-Then on the following day, he convened a meeting of some 2000 SA and announced he was personally taking over as Supreme Leader of the SA.
+On the following day, he convened a meeting of some 2,000 SA and announced he was personally taking over as Supreme Leader of the SA.

 The SA cheered and were delighted that their leader was finally giving them the recognition they felt they deserved.
-Hitler also had Stennes read a declaration increasing SA funding, and also promised free legal representation for SA men arrested in the line of duty.
-A special levy (20 pfennig) would be made on party dues to pay for it.
+Hitler had Stennes read a declaration increasing the SA's funding, and promised free legal representation for SA men arrested in the line of duty.
+A special levy of 20 pfennig would be made on party dues to pay for it.

 The crisis was over for the time being.
-The SA members, it appeared, did not truly want to fight with Hitler or contest his leadership, but only sought treatment that they considered correct in light of their mission and the overall mission of the NSDAP.
+The SA members, it appeared, did not truly want to fight with Hitler nor contest his leadership, but only sought treatment that they considered correct in light of their mission and the overall mission of the NSDAP.
 However, Hitler's effort would not suffice to remove the underlying structural issue that conditioned the Party-SA relationship: What was the SA's role and, in particular, what would that role be if the party actually succeeded in gaining the political power it sought?

-In the 1930 German federal election, the Nazi Party achieved an astonishing victory winning 95 seats and 18% of the popular vote, becoming the second-largest party in the Reichstag.
+In the 1930 German federal election, the Nazi Party achieved an astonishing victory, winning 95 seats and 18% of the popular vote, becoming the second-largest party in the Reichstag.